Personal Gadgets

 Can You Use Handheld Ultrasound Devices at Home?

-Key Takeaway: FDA-cleared handheld ultrasound devices like the Butterfly iQ+ (retailing at $2,999) bring diagnostic imaging outside the clinic.
+FDA-cleared handheld ultrasound devices like the Butterfly iQ+ (retailing at $2,999) bring diagnostic imaging outside the clinic.
 Newer entrants targeting sub-$1,500 pricing by late 2026 will make this one of the fastest-moving categories of FDA-regulated consumer health devices.

 Are Breath Analysis Devices a Reliable Health Tool?

 The science is grounded in established clinical diagnostics.
 Hydrogen breath testing has been used by gastroenterologists for decades to diagnose lactose intolerance and SIBO.
-The consumer adaptation simply removes the clinic visit.
+The consumer version simply removes the clinic visit.
 Research published in Nutrients confirmed that home-based hydrogen breath testing shows strong concordance with laboratory results when devices are properly calibrated.

 Frequently Asked Questions